- Military Life Cycle

 - Tell your child that it’s normal to feel angry or sad about what happened.
 Let your child know that you feel sad or angry, too.

 - Draw your child out gently if your child seems withdrawn.
 You can encourage your child to express his or her feelings through drawing, playing or writing.
-But don’t force your child to talk about feelings.
+Don’t force your child to talk about feelings but be available for conversations whenever your child is ready to talk.

 - Maintain routines.
 If your child is staying with a friend or adult while you are helping your injured service member, write down your child’s routines and ask the caregiver to follow them.